Sshhxd/LEPAD/README.md

 ## Key Characteristics

 - Arguments only travel forward, never backward
-- Earlier binaries before the injection point remain unaffected
+- Binaries before the injection point remain unaffected and do not execute
-- The final binary always receives the arguments
+- The final binary always receives and executes the arguments
 - No argument modification occurs during propagation
 - The chain does not need to be started from the beginning